-1. Figure out if you’re allowed.
-First, does your venue even allow for an outside cake?
+1. Ask if you’re allowed.
+Firstly, does your venue even allow for an externally-made cake to be brought in?
 Similarly, do they demand that you use a vendor on their preferred list?
-Answering yes to one of theses questions will limit your options but also make it easier to check “book wedding cake” off of your list of things to do.
+If they answer yes to one of theses questions, it will limit your options but also make it easier to check “book wedding cake” off of your list of things to do.

 2. Revisit your priorities.
 Refer back to your initial list of priorities.
 Where is the cake?
-High?
-Low?
+High or low?
 Let it remain where it is.
-If it’s low on the list, you may feel comfortable with cupcakes or a sweet and simple southern-style cake rather than and elaborate, multi-tiered confection festooned with delicate sugar flowers.
-If your cake was lower on the priority list but your feeling pressure to move it up, read this post on wedding cake priorities.
+If it’s low on your list, you may feel comfortable with cupcakes or a sweet and simple Southern-style cake, rather than an elaborate, multi-tiered confection festooned with delicate sugar flowers.
+If your cake was lower on the priority list but you’re feeling pressure to move it up, read this post on wedding cake priorities.
 Do it now, I’ll wait right here.

 3. Ask your planner for guidance.
 If you’re planning a destination mountain wedding, hire a planner.
 Full stop.
-You’re planner will have worked with a majority of vendors you’re considering be able to help you find the perfect baker for your style and budget.
-IN addition to your planner’s suggestions, you can also check out the local wedding guide for a list of bakers.
-For the best and most reliable mountain wedding bakers, visit the Mountainside Guide.
+Your planner will have worked with the majority of vendors you’re considering, and will be able to help you find the perfect baker for your style and budget.
+In addition to your planner’s suggestions, you can also check out local wedding guides for a list of bakers.

 4. Ask other vendors for recommendations.
 This is where the rubber meets the road.
-Vendor work weekend after weekend with each other and often see things the bride does not (professional attitude, grace under pressure, workmanship, etc.) Ask your other vendors who they like to work with and who they recommend.
+Vendors work weekend after weekend with each other and often see things the bride does not (professional attitude, grace under pressure, workmanship, and so on.)
+Ask your other vendors who they like to work with and who they recommend.

-6. Pick up the phone or email to ask some preliminary questions.
-Contact the baker and make sure they are available on your wedding day, are within your budget, and are capable of making the cake you want (custom design, gluten free, paleo, etc.) Ask if the baker meets the State requirements for health inspection and is licensed and insured.
-This last part is especially important because many venues won;t allow outside cakes in from someone who isn’t licensed and insured.
+6. Pick up the phone or email them to ask some preliminary questions.
+Contact the baker and make sure they are available on your wedding day, are within your budget, and are capable of making the cake you want (custom design, gluten free, paleo, et cetera.)
+Ask if the baker meets the State requirements for health inspection and is licensed and insured.
+(This last part is especially important because many venues don't allow outside cakes from someone who isn’t licensed and insured.)

 8. Look at reviews and ask for references.
 Check out online reviews like Yelp, WeddingWire, The Knot and Here Comes the Guide.
-Also ask for both bride and vendor references from potential bakers.
-Ask for more that 2 or three.
-Ask for 5-7 each.
+Also, ask for both bride and vendor references from potential bakers.
+You need more than two or three.
+Ask for five to seven of each.

 9. Contract basics.
 When signing a contract be sure the that following items are in place:

-- A list of anything your renting (cake stand, toppers, knife, etc).
+- A list of anything you’re renting (cake stand, toppers, knife, et cetera);

 - Cake designers signature.

 10. Beware of no-review clauses.
 Read your contract carefully.
 There is a growing trend for vendors to include a clause in their contract saying that you will not post a negative review online.
-If you fond one of these, I recommend saying thanks, but no thanks to the vendor.
+If you find one of these, I recommend saying, “thanks, but no thanks” to the vendor.
 Reputable vendors who offer excellent work and services are not typically so concerned about negative reviews that they contract your silence.
-For more information about this new trend, see this article by Offbeat Bride and this one by The Knot.
+For more information about this new trend, see this article by Offbeat Bride and this one on The Knot.